 Travelling without a car

-If you would like to reduce your impact on the environment why not use public transport to get to your Isle of Wight holiday cottage and during your stay (free bus travel for Isle of Wight holiday cottage guests staying at our Brighstone holiday cottage in 2017*) – don’t forget to look at Southern Vectis winter timetables.
+If you would like to reduce your impact on the environment why not use public transport to get to your Isle of Wight holiday cottage and during your stay.
+Free Island bus travel for a pair of Isle of Wight holiday cottage guests staying at our Isle of Wight holiday cottages up to March 2018 – ask for details and to reserve your key cards, don’t forget to look at Southern Vectis winter timetables.
 You can travel by train to the ferry ports of Southampton (to Cowes), Portsmouth (to Fishbourne or Ryde) and Lymington (to Yarmouth).
 Yarmouth is the port with easiest access to our Yarmouth holiday cottages as well as bus services to Totland and Freshwater.
 There are connecting bus services to the West Wight villages from Ryde / Cowes (via Newport) and Freshwater for access to our Brighstone, Shorwell & Billingham holiday cottages.
 See Southern Vectis website for routes and timetables.

 The Isle of Wight is popular with cyclists and has dedicated cycleways – many following the course of disused railway lines, signed routes, miles of bridleways and quiet country lanes – see Cyclewight for more information.
 Maps and walking guides are available in the cottages.

 We recommend the use of Wight Cycle Hire based locally in Yarmouth – see Wight Cycle Hire.
 They will deliver cycles to the cottages (free if the cost of cycle hire is more than £50).

 We support the following organisations through paid membership, donations or volunteering: